crozone/LinuxSerialPort/src/SerialPorts.LinuxSerialPort/README.md

 `SerialPort.MinimumBytesToRead` and `SerialPort.ReadTimeout` allow the blocking behaviour of `BaseStream.Read()` to be modified.

-`SerialPort.MinimumBytesToRead` corresponds to the stty min parameter.
-MinimumBytesToRead specifies the minimum number of bytes to be read before `BaseStream.Read()` will return. `BaseStream.Read()` will only return after `MinimumBytesToRead` bytes have been read, or the read has timed out.
+`SerialPort.MinimumBytesToRead` corresponds to the stty min parameter. `MinimumBytesToRead` specifies the minimum number of bytes to be read before `BaseStream.Read()` will return. `BaseStream.Read()` will only return after `MinimumBytesToRead` bytes have been read, or the timeout has been reached.
 Setting `MinimumBytesToRead` to 0 will cause `BaseStream.Read()` to never block, and instantly return whatever bytes are available in the buffer, even if the buffer is empty.

 `SerialPort.ReadTimeout` corresponds to the stty time parameter. `ReadTimeout` specifies the number of milliseconds a `BaseStream.Read()` will block for, before it times out.
 After it times out, it will return whatever data has been read, which may be zero bytes.
-Due to stty constraints, the time-span will be rounded to the nearest tenth of a second.
+Due to stty constraints, the time-span will be rounded to the nearest tenth of a second (100ms resolution).
 A ReadTimeout of 0 specifies an infinite timeout.
 When an infinite timeout is set, the `BaseStream.Read()` will only return after `MinimumBytesToRead` bytes have been read.

 `SerialPort.EnableDrain` controls the use of the stty [-]drain setting.
-When drain is enabled, stty will attempt to flush the serial port write buffer before applying any configuration to the serial port.
+If drain is **enabled (true)**, stty will attempt to flush the serial port write buffer before applying any configuration to the serial port.
-This is problematic if the serial port happens to have data in the write buffer and flow control enabled, since it may never flush, causing stty to hang indefinitely.
+This is problematic if the serial port has data in the write buffer and flow control is enabled, since the buffer may never flush, causing stty to hang indefinitely.

+**If your code is hanging during `LinuxSerialPort.Open()`, this is likely the bug you are seeing.**

-Therefore, if [-]drain is available in your version of stty, it is always recommended to set `SerialPort.EnableDrain = false`. [-]drain is not a POSIX compatible command, and older/different versions of stty may not have it available, so be sure to check before setting this.
+To fix this, set `SerialPort.EnableDrain = false`.
+This is only possible if [-]drain is available in your version of stty. [-]drain is not a POSIX compatible command, and older/different versions of stty may not have it available, so be sure to check before setting this.
 All versions of stty use drain enabled behaviour by default, including the stty versions that to not have the option available.

 ## Example Code